1. User guide

 Comment lines beginning with --metadb:

-are used for additional directives;
+are used for special

-each directive should be on a separate line.
+directives; each directive should be on a separate line.

-then followed by an empty line, for example:
+directive, followed by an empty line, for example:

-2.4.1. --metadb:require
+2.4.1. --metadb:table

 The --metadb:table

-directive declares that the SQL file updates a specific
+directive declares that the SQL file updates a

 --metadb:table <table>